Experimental access to Transition Distribution Amplitudes with the \={P}ANDA experiment at FAIR: Theoretical overview and event generation

 where

-The specific behaviour in $\cos^2 \theta_\ell^*$ of the cross section (\ref{CS_working fromula}) together with the characteristic scaling behaviour in $1/q^2$ may be seen as a distinctive feature of the proposed factorization mechanism.

 To compute the integral convolution $\cal I$, ${\cal I}'$ we use the revised version of the phenomenological model for $\pi N$ TDAs suggested in Refs. \cite{Lansberg:2007se,Pire:2011xv}.
 Within this approach $\pi N$ TDAs are constrained from the chiral dynamics and expressed through the nucleon DAs relying on the soft pion theorem.
 Certainly, this is an oversimplified $\pi N$ TDA model that gives non-zero contribution only into the convolution $\mathcal{I}$.
 Moreover, within this model $\mathcal{I}$ turns to be $\xi$- and $t$- independent.
 Nevertheless, this model is supposed to provide a reasonable estimate of the normalization for $\pi N$ TDAs and can be taken as reliable at least for sufficiently small transverse momentum transfer.
-We refer the reader to \cite{Stefanis:1999wy} for the discussion on various phenomenological solutions for the nucleon DA and the relevant values of the strong coupling and nucleon wave function normalization constant.
+We refer the reader to Ref.~\cite{Stefanis:1999wy} for the discussion on various phenomenological solutions for the nucleon DA and the relevant values of the strong coupling and nucleon wave function normalization constant.
 In the present analysis we use the Chernyak-Ogloblin-Zhitnitsky (COZ) \cite{Chernyak:1987nv} phenomenological solution for the nucleon DAs.
 This solution yields the value $|\mathcal{I}|^2=1.69 \cdot 10^9$, which is used in our evaluation.
 For the numerical estimates we use, following Ref.~\cite{Lansberg:2012ha}, the mean value of the strong coupling $\alpha_s=0.3$ and $f_N = 5.2 \cdot 10^{-3}$ GeV$^2$.
 The cross section (\ref{CS_working fromula}) serves as the input for the event generator of the signal events $\bar{p}p \to e^+ e^- \pi^0$ whose source code \cite{Pelizaeus} was interfaced to the EvtGen \cite{Ryd} Monte Carlo.
+We remark that the cross section (\ref{CS_working fromula}) does not contain QED radiative corrections, so the PHOTOS package~\cite{Barberio:1993qi} has been consistently switched off in the {\sc Geant} simulation.